Fine-Tuning Phi-2 with LoRA and QLoRA

 Loading the Fine-Tuned Adapter

 PEFT saves only the small LoRA adapter, not the whole model.
-To use it, load the base model and apply the adapter on top:
+To use it, we load the base model and apply the adapter on top:

 PYTHON